-Despite the demonstrated importance of teacher-librarians and libraries, library services have been seriously affected by budget constraints and changing funding and staffing policies and practices.
+Despite the demonstrated importance of teacher librarians, other qualified staff and libraries, library services have been seriously affected by funding cuts, budget constraints and changing staffing policies and practices.
 This has undermined the capacity and quality of library services provided by schools; library staffing, resources, services, equipment and facilities.

-Devolution of aspects of decision making and financial management to the local level means that funding for school libraries relies on the resource allocation priorities established at the local level, which might or might not place a high priority on the need for a well-staffed library service.
+The systemic devolution of aspects of decision making and financial management to the local level means that funding for school libraries relies on the resource allocation priorities established at that level, which might or might not place a high priority on the need for a well-staffed library service.

 Without an appropriate funding formula and guidelines for school libraries, the existing inequitable funding arrangements will continue.
-This will increase the marginalisation of some libraries through underfunding and neglect, while others are prioritised within their schools and are able to provide quality print and multimedia resources as well as access to emerging technologies, electronic databases, the internet and other online resources.
+This will increase the marginalisation of some libraries through underfunding and neglect, while others are prioritised within their schools.
+All schools should be able to provide quality print and electronic resources as well as access to emerging technologies.
 This is a basic requirement for any school library and should be the norm rather than the exception.

 Such marked differences between schools are incompatible with the stated commitment of governments to provide a world class quality education for every Australian child.